sudoaugustin/vslook/README.md

 ## Warnings
 - This is extension will delete `colorCustomizations` and `tokenColorCustomizations` in `setting.json`.
 This behavior is because vscode doesn't update the UI when the theme file changes.
 It only updates when `setting.json` changes.

-- VSLook will reload VSCode everytime it's closeed in order to show the latest colors from theme file.
+- VSLook will reload VSCode every time it's closed in order to show the latest colors from the theme file

 </br>